kanaria69/Mainecoco/README.md

-## My New Years resolution is to stop leaving things so late.
+## I ate a clock yesterday.
+It was so time consuming.